ayadav348/spatial-telemetry-engine/README.md

 {
   "answer": "$$x = [2.5, 14.2, -8.5, 0.2]^T$$\n- Target ID: 105\n...",
   "state_vector_seed": [2.5, 14.2, -8.5, 0.2],
+  "source_frames": [
+    { "scene_id": "waymo-sf-mission-seq-1092", "frame_timestamp": 182.904, "similarity_distance": 0.142 }
+  ],
   "status": "SUCCESS"
 }
 ```

 `state_vector_seed` is `[X, Y, Vx, Vy]` extracted from the LLM output, ready to initialize a tracking filter.
 Returns `null` if extraction fails or Ollama is not available.

+`source_frames` lists the database frames that were retrieved and fed to the LLM as context, including the scene ID, timestamp, and cosine similarity distance for each.
+The UI displays these as an attribution box with a **"View in BEV"** button that jumps the Scene Viewer directly to the referenced scene.

 ---